kukuu/Microservice-NodeJS/README.md

 Services must handle requests from the application’s clients.
 Furthermore, services must sometimes collaborate to handle those requests.
 They must use an inter-process communication protocol.
 Use asynchronous messaging for inter-service communication.
 Services communicating by exchanging messages over messaging channels.
 Examples of asynchronous messaging technologies are Apache Kafka and RabbitMQ.

-## This pattern has the following benefits:
+## This pattern has the following benefits

 Loose coupling since it decouples client from services